Torres-type formulas for link signatures

 \begin{remark} \begin{enumerate} \item There is no obstacle to relating~$\sigma_L(\omega)$ and~$\sigma_{L'}(\omega')$ in the general setting of an arbitrary colored link~$L=L_1\cup L'$.
 Indeed, the proof above leads to the formula

-where~$\mathcal{L}_1,\mathcal{L}_2,\mathcal{L}_3$ are explicit Lagrangians of an explicit symplectic vector space.
-The issue is that, outside of the three cases highlighted in Theorem~\ref{thm:Torres}, there does not seem to be a self-contained closed formula for this Maslov index. \item The same can be said of the restriction to~$\omega'\in\mathbb{T}_*^{\mu-1}$: Lemma~\ref{lem:P(G)} can easily be extended to arbitrary values of~$\omega\in\mathbb{T}^{\mu}$, leading to formulas of the form displayed above valid for any~$\omega=(1,\omega')$ with~$\omega'\in\mathbb{T}^{\mu-1}$.
+where~$\mathcal{L}_-,\mathcal{L}_0,\mathcal{L}_+$ are explicit Lagrangians of an explicit symplectic vector space.
+The issue is that, outside of the three cases highlighted in Theorem~\ref{thm:Torres}, there does not seem to be a self-contained closed formula for this Maslov index. \item The same can be said of the restriction to~$\omega'\in\mathbb{T}_*^{\mu-1}$: Lemma~\ref{lem:P(G)} holds for arbitrary values of~$\omega\in\mathbb{T}^{\mu}$, leading to formulas of the form displayed above valid for any~$\omega=(1,\omega')$ with~$\omega'\in\mathbb{T}^{\mu-1}$.
 Once again, it is not difficult to give explicit description of the corresponding Lagrangian subspaces, but their Maslov index does not admit a simple closed formula in general. \end{enumerate} \end{remark}